Ambassadors of Butte

 On the Glass or Phone Discipleship

-Click here for an application to be a Certified Jail Minister and minister to inmates on the glass or on the phone.
-On the glass and phone volunteers will be required to read this book - Jail Ministry: Preparing Christians to Effectively Volunteer Paperback – May 9, 2022 by Karen Swanson and meet with me to go over our training objectives.
+Click here for an application to be a Certified Jail Minister (fillable for MS Word) and minister to inmates on the glass or on the phone.
+On the glass and phone volunteers will be required to read this book - Jail Ministry: Preparing Christians to Effectively Volunteer Paperback – May 9, 2022 by Karen Swanson and meet with Chaplain Ron to go over our training objectives.
 Once you have completed the application and training objectives, the final step before receiving an ARM badge and certificate will be an interview before the ARM board.
+Once you receive the certificate (keep the original) you can present it to the jail and start scheduling inmates.
+The inmate names will be given to you by Chaplain Ron.

-Here are just some of our Certified Jail Ministers who are discipling inmates on the glass.
-Click on their picture to read their bio.
-Some are still incomplete.
+Here are just some of our Certified Jail Ministers who are discipling inmates on the glass and the phone.
+Some even have a bio included when you click on their picture.

 Questions from Minister Candidates